openfootball/football.json/README.md

 ## How To (Auto)-Generate and Update the football.json Datasets

-If you want to help out updating the (auto-)generated football.json datasets right here from the sources - you are more than welcome -, see the [`yorobot/football.json`](https://github.com/yorobot/football.json) build scripts for a start or use your very own.
+If you want to help out updating the (auto-)generated football.json datasets right here from the sources - you are more than welcome.
+See the [`yorobot/football.json`](https://github.com/yorobot/football.json) build scripts for a start or use your very own.

 <!--
 ## Automate, Automate, Automate

 If all works weekly updates get pushed by yorobot.
-See the [`yorobot/football.db`](https://github.com/yorobot/football.db) build scripts for the (auto-)update machinery.
+See the [`yorobot/football.json`](https://github.com/yorobot/football.json) build scripts for the (auto-)update machinery.
 -->